Martenscode/helmes-backend/README.md

 This keeps our database structural complexity low.
 I could have added another column or table for relationships (or even store as JSON) but I figured it's better this way.

+* I did not do any user setup in database like granting certain accesses to certain users etc

 ## 2.2.
 Compose the "Sectors" selectbox using data from database

 The API returns a parent/child JSON structure, sorted alphabetically.